mattermost-community/mattermost-plugin-link-filter/README.md

 # Mattermost Plugin Link Filter

-This plugin allows you to filter links on your Mattermost server.
-The plugin checks all links in messages for matches against the configured `Allowed Protocols list`.
+This plugin allows you to filter / surpress links in posts on your Mattermost server.
+The plugin compares all links in new posts against a configured `Allowed Protocols list`.
+If the protocol (http, https, s3, etc). is not present in the white list, the post will be removed.

 ## Installation